 It looks like this meteorologist was not having it after a body shamer decided to come at her by telling her she needed to lose some weight.
-The St. Louis meteorologist said someone messenger saying, “Do you ever watch yourself giving the weather report?
+The St. Louis meteorologist said someone messaged saying, “Do you ever watch yourself giving the weather report?
 Seems that you need a girdle for the stomach overhang which shortens the front of your dresses!
 Today was not the first time I have noticed this.
 Maybe you should wear a top that covers the bulge in your stomach.”

 This isn’t the first time a meteorologist decides to clap back at their trolls.
 Ashlee Baracy, from WBNS in Columbus, Ohio decided to take action after she was being shamed for being pregnant on TV.
 Yes, pregnant.
 Baracy’s pregnancy got off to a rocky start when she was criticized by a woman for her pregnant physique.
-After announcing she was expecting later this year during a newscast in February, several emails and messages on social media came in, which pointed out her growing belly.
+After announcing she was expecting during a newscast in February, several emails and messages on social media came in, which pointed out her growing belly.

 The soon to be mom, who was a former beauty pageant constant and was named Miss Michigan in 2008, decided to take the matter into her own hands.
 She decided to post more vicious and personal messages to showcase how much hate she was receiving for only trying to start a family and to spark a discussion about body image.